Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 The read and write blocks simply reads data and writes data from memory interfaces and streams it to execute function which calls IDCT function to perform the core compute.
 The read and write functions can be pipelined with desired II with overall performance dictated by "execute" function II.
 It is a functional pipeline where all of these functions will be constructed as chain of independent hardware modules.
 The overall performance will be defined by any block that has the lowest performance which essentially means largest II.
 Since execute block carries out almost all compute so II variation on this block will show significant overall performance and resource utilization variations.

-Now lets do actual system runs a pre-built FPGA binary file.
+Now lets do actual system runs using a pre-built FPGA binary file.
 Xclbin or AFI for AWS F1 can built using the provided makefile but to save time a pre-built binary is provided.

 To see how pipeline pragmas with different II are applied to kernels, open different kernel source files and compare II constraints placed near label "PIPELINE_PRAGMA:" in each file around line 297, it have IIs as follows: